LORENA BOBBITT

 Photo credit: Lorena Bobbitt

-Fast forward to June 3, 2019: I was at the theater to see part three of Amazon’s four-part docu-series series about Lorena, John, and the Bobbitt trial.
-I love documentaries and the fact that the infamous penis-slasher was going to be in the house talking with the director was a colossal bonus.
+Fast forward to June 3, 2019: I was at the theater to see part three of Amazon’s four-part docu-series about Lorena, John, and the Bobbitt trial.
+I love documentaries, and the fact that the infamous penis-slasher was going to be in the house talking with the director was a colossal bonus.

-Minutes into the movie I was captivated, and after watching only an hour of her story, there were already several times when I had to stop myself from crying.
+Minutes into the movie, I was captivated, and after watching only an hour of her story, there were already several times when I had to stop myself from crying.
 Her experience was horrible.

 Now she travels the country speaking at battered women’s shelters, colleges, and movie screenings—anywhere she is needed.
 Like a superhero.

-After the movie, there was a Q&A with Lorena and the director then the floor was opened so anyone could go up and talk to her.
+After the movie, there was a Q&A with Lorena and the director, then the floor was opened so anyone could go up and talk to her.
 Several women got in line.
-Most were sharing their stories of domestic violence so because my conversation would have redirected the topic, I waited to be the last person in line.
+Most were sharing their stories of domestic violence, so because my conversation would have redirected the topic, I waited to be the last person in line.
 I took that hour-long opportunity to collect myself so I could approach her with some dignity, then I said hello.

 I told her I didn’t have any experience with domestic violence.
 “And really,” I said, “I came here thinking I’d meet Lorena Bobbitt the tabloid TV star, but now I don’t see you as that woman at all.
 I see you as the pinnacle of women’s empowerment.”
-I was overtaken with admiration so she gave me a hug to calm me down.
-I’d been wanting to give her a hug for surviving everything she’d been through, but now she was comforting me just for watching a movie about everything she’d been through.
+I was overtaken with admiration, so she gave me a hug to calm me down.
+I’d been wanting to give her a hug for surviving everything she’d been through, but now she was comforting me after just watching a movie about everything she’d been through.

-She told me my words made a difference to her and that made my day.
+She told me my words made a difference to her, and that made my day.
 It also made me cry again so some woman gave me a tissue.
 How embarrassing.

 I explained that she could take whatever kind of photo she wanted as long as I was in it, but she simply wanted me to join her in a selfie.
 And what Lorena wants, Lorena gets.

-When John Bobbitt presents a relevant documentary I’ll be sure to check it out, but until then I’m pro-Lorena.
+When John Bobbitt presents a relevant documentary, I’ll be sure to check it out, but until then, I’m pro-Lorena.

 Photo credit: Lorena Bobbitt